-Introduction to Support Vector Machine with Python
+Introduction to Support Vector Machines with Python

 Abstract

 With computing power increasing, more and more intelligent algorithms have been used to classify data.
 One of the most popularized Machine Learning algorithms is the Support Vector Machine (SVM).
 This technique finds an optimal solution space that segregates classes based on their features in a dataset.
 SVM has been utilized for solving various pattern recognition and classification problems in many fields.
 Yet, the use of this technique in psychology is still unpopularized.
 One possible reason is the misconception that it is too complex to understand and/or implement.
 This tutorial aims at demystifying this technique by elaborating more on what is an SVM, how it functions intuitively and how to implement it in Python.
 Furthermore, it dives deeper into the mathematics behind the SVM.
 This tutorial is divided in following fashion: an intuitive introduction to the SVM, a guide on how to implement it in python, a detailed explanation of the mathematics behind SVM and a short discussion.